The Diving Bell and the Butterfly

 Directed by Julian Schnabel

 Medical misfortune didn’t turn Jean-Dominique Bauby (Mathieu Amalric) into a saint.
-Having just emerged from a two-week coma — the distraught mother of his children, Celine (Emmanuelle Seigner), only having recently gone from his hospital bedside — the editor of French Elle still ogles the boobs of the woman who leans over him.
+Just emerged from a two-week coma — the distraught mother of his children, Celine (Emmanuelle Seigner), only recently gone from his bedside at a hospital near Calais — the editor of French Elle still ogles the boobs of the woman who leans over him.

 In his head, he’s cocky, horny, and vital.